 would be very unlikely to allow other instruments to plug in at the same time

 as himself!
 For the Beatles enthusiasts amongst us, check out Paul McCartney in the "Famous Selmer Users" Section, playing a Blue/Black Thunderbird 50 combo.

-Introduced in September 1966, very few of
+Introduced in early 1967, very few of

-these giants seem to have been made.
-It is certainly a rare amp nowadays.
+these giants seem to have been made - it is certainly a rare amp nowadays.

 The T'n'B 50 was probably the longest-running Selmer amplifier in production, from the early 60's to the